16-04-2026

 Calibration is performed using a certified white tile and a black trap, ensuring repeatability and measurement reliability.

-Traditional colorimetry uses filters and provides synthetic values, while color spectrophotometry analyzes the entire visible spectrum, delivering a more complete and accurate description of color.
+Traditional colourimetry uses filters and provides synthetic values, while colour spectrophotometry analyses the entire visible spectrum, delivering a more complete and accurate description of colour.

 FAQ

-The application of spectrophotometry to color measurement developed during the 20th century, with the introduction of the first instruments capable of analyzing surface reflectance in the visible range.
+The application of spectrophotometry to colour measurement developed during the 20th century, with the introduction of the first instruments capable of analysing surface reflectance in the visible range.

-Transmittance represents the fraction of visible light that passes through a material and is fundamental for measuring the color of transparent or semi-transparent materials.
+Transmittance represents the fraction of visible light that passes through a material and is fundamental for measuring the colour of transparent or semi-transparent materials.

 What is absorption spectrophotometry?

-It is an analytical technique used in chemistry, but it is not applied to color measurement, which is instead based on reflectance or transmittance.
+It is an analytical technique used in chemistry, but it is not applied to colour measurement, which is instead based on reflectance or transmittance.

-It is a technique that measures the behavior of light between 400 and 700 nm, the only region relevant for color perception.
+It is a technique that measures the behaviour of light between 400 and 700 nm, the only region relevant for colour perception.

 The measurement is based on the spectral distribution of light reflected or transmitted by the sample.